What is Paternity?

 Paternity, often known as Father’s Rights, is the legal acknowledgment by the court of the parental relationship between a Father and his Child.
 Even if you are paying Child Support, are on the Birth Certificate, or have even passed a Paternity Test, you still may have NO legal rights as a Father.
 In general, Paternity is presumed and no court action is necessary if a child is born to parents who are married at the time of the child’s birth or who become married after the child is born, if certain steps are taken.

-However, without the establishment of Paternity or Father’s Rights, if you are not married to the Mother of your child and you do not intend on marrying her, you likely have NO legal rights in regard to spending time with your child or making decisions that affect your child.
+However, without the establishment of Paternity or Father’s Rights, if you are not married to the Mother of your child and you do not intend on marrying her, you likely have no legal rights in regard to spending time with your child or making decisions that affect your child.

 What is a Parenting Plan?